Canine gallbladder mucocele: Pathogenesis

 It is most likely that there are multiple factors that contribute to the formation of a gallbladder mucocele.

 Predispositions

 Most gallbladder mucoceles have been found in mid-age to older dogs with the median age being 9 with no sex predilection.
-This is because he abnormal enlargement of mucous producing glands in the gallbladder is often seen as a common feature amongst older dogs.
+This is because he abnormal enlargement of mucus-producing glands in the gallbladder is often seen as a common feature amongst older dogs.
 Smaller dogs including Cocker Spaniels, Miniature Schnauzers, Pomeranians and Shetland Sheepdogs are also predisposed to developing gallbladder mucoceles as the mutation ABCB4 gene has been associated and these breeds often show signs of lipid metabolism problems which can trigger the development.

 Some other conditions that can predispose a dog to a GBM includes: